pagkly/Zed/Investopedia4/SEC Form 3 Definition.md

 In addition to Forms 3, 4, and 5, several other important SEC forms exist.
 For example, companies must file [[Form 10-K]](https://www.investopedia.com/terms/1/10-k.asp), an annual report that contains a comprehensive summary of their performance.
 A 10-K generally includes five distinct sections:

 -   **Business**: Details including the company’s main operations, products, and services.
--   **Risk Factors:** These outline any and all risks the company faces or could face in the future, typically listed in order of importance.
+-   **[[Risk]] Factors:** These outline any and all risks the company faces or could face in the future, typically [[Listed|listed]] in order of importance.
 Examples include the risk of defaulting on loans or the risk of new regulations that hinder progress.
 -   **Selected Financial Data:** One of the most important sections for research analysts that detail specific financial information about the company over the last five years.
 -   **Management’s Discussion and Analysis of Financial Condition and Results of Operations:** These are known as MD&A, which refers to qualitative information that accompanies the financial statements.
 This gives the company an opportunity to explain its business results from the previous fiscal year.
 -   **Financial Statements and Supplementary Data:** This includes the company’s full audited financial statements, including the [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp), [[balance sheets]](https://www.investopedia.com/terms/b/balancesheet.asp), and statement of cash flows.